shubham1894/Hotel-Booking-Exploratory-Analysis/README.md

   - total_of_special_requests:- Total number of special request.
   - reservation_status:- Whether a customer has checked out or canceled,or not showed
   - reservation_status_date:- Date of making reservation status.
+      - Total Number of rows in datsets - 119390
+      - Total Number of features presents - 32